HarveyHunt/tyled/README.md

 Installation
 =====
+If you're lucky enough to use Arch Linux then there is an [AUR](https://aur.archlinux.org/packages/tyled-git/) package.

 Tyled has a setup.py that makes installation easy.
 Open a terminal, change to the directory that tyled is in and enter the following:

 ```